Hamad1010/Stock-Prices/README.md

 In this project is intersting and fachnating to me when i tried it.
 Let me explain why.
 Here is our goals:

-1- We will be using python libraray web application called streamlit 2-We will build data science web app
+1- We will be using python libraray web application called streamlit 2- We will build data science web app
 3- We will be using stock prices data

 Skills used: